UK names former Citi economist Mann to Bank of England's MPC

-LONDON, June 22 (Reuters) - Britain's finance ministry said Catherine Mann, until recently the global chief economist at Citibank, will become the newest member of the Bank of England's Monetary Policy Committee, and that Jonathan Haskel had been reappointed.
+LONDON (Reuters) -Britain’s finance ministry said Catherine Mann, until recently the global chief economist at Citibank, will become the newest member of the Bank of England’s Monetary Policy Committee, and that Jonathan Haskel had been reappointed.

 Mann’s three-year stint on the nine-member panel - which sets interest rates and oversees the BoE’s 895 billion-pound ($1.24 trillion) bond-buying programme - will begin on Sept.
 1 to replace Gertjan Vlieghe who is stepping down after six years.